SteveDeJongh/LS_170/review.md

 Data from the application layer is encapsulated as the data payload in this PDU for the transport layer, which contains destination and source port numbers.
 This entire PDU is then encapsulated as the data payload in an IP packet on the internet layer and can be used to direct data from one host to another.

 -(SD) What is a socket?
 A socket is the combination of IP address and port number that provide a communication end-point.
 This is sometimes called a network socket.
-At an implementation level it can refer to a socket object that is used to create connections between applicationts.
+At an implementation level it can refer to a socket object that is used to create connections between applications.

 -Have an understanding of how DNS works